Friday, April 13, 2012

 Permanent #1513: Beaverton - Bridge of the Gods - Beaverton 202km

 cue sheet, and

 the reg form

 News Flash (12/15/2016)!
 The Washington Park Reservoirs are under construction, totally changing the route through the park on the outbound.
 I'll update the cue sheet when someone wants to ride the route, because it may change between now and then.
 Here's the current park map: http://www.portlandoregon.gov/water/article/586276

 News Flash!
 Toll for bicycles on the bridge is 0.50.
 Back after several years of no toll for bikes.

 pretty much guaranteed May-October.
 Outside of that, I'll be checking the weather before I accept your registration.
 The Columbia River Gorge can be very dangerous in the winter.

 Starting in Beaverton (again, one block from the Beaverton Transit Center), you'll head north and east, uphill through a quiet neighborhood and onto the Sunset Highway Multi-use Path (or, as I call it, the Bicycle Freeway).
-Then down through Washington Park, and your first info control.
+Then down through Washington Park (CHECK THE PARK MAP), and your first info control.

 Then, onto SR-14, climbing up to Cape Horn, for an amazing view to the east.